davide-chiuchiu/Analysis_of_job_opening_rejections/README.md

 Analysis_of_job_opening_rejections

-WIth this project I want to analyze the emails where I got job rejections with python and NLP techniques.
-This is also a chance to learn how to work with .eml files and email parsers.
+With this project I analyzed the emails where I got job rejections with python and NLP.
+From this analysis I found out that emails where companies reject a candidacy and the emails where companies acknowledge a submitted candidacy have the same length, but use different keywords.
+I also found out that larger companies tend to reject candidacies faster than small-to-medium enterprises (10 days and 20 days respectively).